Answers to frequently asked questions about medical treatment for hair loss.

 A: Stopping therapy doesn’t lead to further hair loss in that it doesn’t accelerate it; you just continue on the path that you would have been without the treatment.
 When you stop, there may be an initial shedding as you quickly lose any benefits that you had from the treatment.

 Q: I heard that Propecia stops working after five years.
 Is this true and why in five years?

 A: That is not correct.
 Although the effects of Propecia (finasteride 1mg) will diminish over time, it does continue to work.
 Using finasteride long-term will still be better than stopping it at some arbitrary interval.
 In clinical practice, I often increase the dose of finasteride, after someone had been on the medication 3 to 5 years, to help maintain its effectiveness.

-A: There is no evidence that if you take the medication it will effect the fetus.
+A: There is no evidence that if you take the medication it will affect the fetus.
 However, your wife should not ingest the drug or handle broken pills during pregnancy.

 Q: Can dandruff cause hair loss?
 I have a lot of dandruff and use the Nizoral Shampoo for it.
 And can the Nizoral be a reason I am losing my hair? — K.P., Suffern, NY

 A: Dandruff (the medical term is seborrhea) does not cause hair loss as it is a condition that involves scaling and redness on the surface of the scalp and does not involve the growth parts of the hair follicle that lie deeper in the skin.
 Although Nizoral is an ineffective treatment for hair loss (it is sometimes prescribed for this) it will not cause hair loss.